Open Hearts & Open Minds

 Ethical Education at Rowland Hall

-More important than core classes, exams, grades, or graduation requirements, are the people with whom students spend their days.
-Our teachers are insightful individuals who share their passion and dedication for knowledge, while also serving as role models in their communities.
+More important than core classes, exams, grades, or graduation requirements are the people with whom students spend their days.
+Our teachers are insightful individuals who share their passions and dedication for knowledge while also serving as role models in their communities.

-You'll find few rivals to Rowland Hall’s community-engagement program, in the Intermountain West or nationally.
-Participation in community engagement, whether expanding on curricular themes or through stellar stand-alone projects, starts in the Beginning School and offers each student through high school a deep sense of personal responsibility and belonging.
+You'll find few rivals to Rowland Hall’s community-engagement program in the Intermountain West or nationally.
+Participation in community engagement, whether expanding on curricular themes or through stellar stand-alone projects, starts in the Beginning School and continues through high school, and offers each student deep sense of personal responsibility and belonging.

-Our school-wide chapel program encourages students to reflect on the values of honesty, compassion, altruism, and community engagement, and offers insights into the traditions of varied cultures and beliefs.
-Whether focusing on a Virtue of the Month in St. Margaret’s Chapel on the McCarthey Campus or hearing from a guest speaker on the Lincoln Street Campus, our students are immersed in concepts that lead to a life of honor and engagement with others to improve the community and larger world.
+Our school-wide Chapel program encourages students to reflect on the values of honesty, compassion, altruism, and community engagement, and offers insights into the traditions of varied cultures and beliefs.
+Whether focusing on a virtue of the month in St. Margaret’s Chapel on the McCarthey Campus or hearing from a guest speaker on the Lincoln Street Campus, our students are immersed in concepts that lead to a life of honor and engagement with others, which helps to improve the community and the larger world.

 Teaching Ethics in the Classroom: Community, Inclusion, and Sustainability